GelidusResearch/grgc1/README.md

 The following example configuration file can be used to connect up the GRGC1 Geiger Counter.
 The unit is preloaded with the captive portal enabled.
-It will host an AP SSID of GRCG1 with no password allowing you to conviently connect to your WiFi with a phone etc.
+It will host an AP SSID of GRCG1 with no password allowing you to conviently connect to your WiFi with a phone etc. Always use the api and ota passwords generated by ESPHome's code.
+The sample value is for clarity only.

 ```
 external_components:
   # pull geiger from Github @gelidusresearch grgc1 repo
   - source: github://gelidusresearch/grgc1
     components: [ geiger ]

 esphome:
   name: geiger-1